RobinLinus/coins-legacy/README.md

 # Coins
-Bitcoin Research on Scalability and Usability
+Research on Bitcoin Scalability and Usability.
+Prototypes and Papers.

 ## Projects
 - [Coins Whitepaper](coins.pdf)